assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```

 According to these results, only one trial of SymCC exposed _uip-overflow_ after 234 seconds (3 minutes and 54 seconds).
+Of course, you may be more lucky (i.e., both trials explosing the bug) or less lucky than what this example shows.

 Finally, you can see the fuzzers' logs in `${WORKPATH}/test/uip-overflow/run1/symcc/log/` and check that nothing wrong happened.